nicolasblanco/capistrano-discourse-provisioning/README.md

 This is is a fairly simple puppet script to provision an Ubuntu server with the following components:

+- UFW & Denyhosts for security (only ports 22/80 are opened)
 - rbenv
 - Ruby 2.0
 - Postgresql